Eton Mess Dessert, a very easy, quick, no-bake fruity treat!

 - 2 mint leaves

-- Place half of your chopped strawberries in a bowl, use a hand mixer to puree them down to a sauce.
-Set aside.
+- Tip - Place your serving glasses, whisking bowl and whisk in the freezer for 5-10 mins brfore starting.
+Place half of your chopped strawberries in a jug, use a hand mixer to puree them down to a sauce, set aside.

-- Place the whipping cream, icing sugar and vanilla extract in a small mixing bowl
+- Place the whipping cream, icing sugar and vanilla extract in a small mixing bowl.
+Whisk until forming soft peaks, then place the whipped cream into a piping bag.

-- Take the serving glasses out of the freezer and start layering your Eton mess
+- Take the serving glasses out of the freezer and start layering your Eton mess.1.
+Cream

-- In turn layer; 1.Cream2.
-Chopped Strawberries3.
-Crushed Meringues4.
-Strawberry Saucethen repeat until you get to the top of the glass.
+- Then repeat the above 4 again until you get to the top of the glass.

-- Finish with a layer of cream, add a whole meringue and surround it with halved strawberries, sprinkle with crushed biscuits and a mint leaf.
-Enjoy!!
+- Finish with a layer of cream.Add a whole meringue and surround it with halved strawberries.Optional, sprinkle with crushed biscuits and a mint leaf.